alexfernandez/deployment/README.md

 #### Options

-Options are the same as for deployment, with a little change and an addition:
+Options are the same as for deployment, with a little change and a few additions:

 * --dir [path]: deploy to the given directory, _no defaults_.
   This directory must already have a copy of the git repository being deployed.